Social Security Benefits for Divorced Spouses

 What If My Ex-Spouse Remarried?

+Your ex-spouse's current marital status has no effect on your eligibility.
+You can claim even if they've remarried, even if their current spouse is also claiming spousal benefits, and even if other ex-spouses from 10+ year marriages are claiming too.
 Social Security allows unlimited divorced spouse beneficiaries on one worker's record.
 Each person's benefit is calculated independently, and none affects the others.

 Can I Claim If I Remarried?

-• Marriage ended: If your subsequent marriage ended through divorce, annulment, or your spouse's death, you may regain eligibility for benefits from your first ex-spouse (assuming the 10-year requirement was met).
+Generally, remarriage ends your eligibility for divorced spouse benefits, but there are exceptions.
+If your subsequent marriage ended through divorce, annulment, or your spouse's death, you may regain eligibility for benefits from your first ex-spouse (assuming the 10-year requirement was met).
+And if you remarry after age 60 (or age 50 if disabled), you can still receive divorced spouse survivor benefits if your ex-spouse has died.

 Divorced Spouse Survivor Benefits

-If your ex-spouse dies, you may be eligible for survivor benefits, which are significantly more generous than divorced spouse retirement benefits.
+If your ex-spouse dies, you may be eligible for survivor benefits, which are more generous than divorced spouse retirement benefits.
 The maximum survivor benefit is 100% of your ex-spouse's benefit, compared to 50% while they were alive.

 Survivor Benefit Requirements

-• Marriage lasted at least 10 years
+- Marriage lasted at least 10 years

-• You are at least 60 years old (or 50 if disabled)
+- You are at least 60 years old (or 50 if disabled)

-• You are unmarried, OR you remarried after age 60 (50 if disabled)
+- You are unmarried, OR you remarried after age 60 (50 if disabled)

 Survivor benefits can be claimed as early as age 60, though claiming before your full retirement age results in a reduction.
 At age 60, you'd receive approximately 71.5% of the full survivor benefit.